verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/command_line_usage.rst

 Detailed Command-line Options
 -----------------------------
 VPR has a lot of options.
+Running :option:`vpr --help` will display all the available options and their usage information.

+.. option:: -h, --help

+    Display help message then exit.

 The options most people will be interested in are:

 * :option:`--route_chan_width` (route at a fixed channel width), and